Impacts of magnetic permeability on electromagnetic data collected in settings with steel-cased wells

 \section{Discussion}

 We have shown that permeability influences the EM response of a grounded-source experiment with steel cased wells in two ways: \begin{enumerate} \item it enhances the induction component of the response \item it introduces a magnetization current on the outer casing wall that opposes the induction currents. \end{enumerate} Faraday's law couples the induction and magnetization components in a time or frequency domain experiment and, as a result, a poloidal current system develops within the casing.
 For the current system to arise, the casing must be both highly conductive and magnetic.
-We showed that the current systems could be viewed either in the frequency or time domain.
-Phenomena observed at early times in the time domain were analogous to high frequencies in the frequency domain.
-Similarly, the same correspondence was evident for late times and low frequencies in the two domains.
-The caveat to that was that the DC component in the frequency domain result needed to be subtracted from the real component of the data.
-This allowed us to deal only with the induction response.
-The parallels in physical results between the two domains allows increased insight when working in either domain.

 The two impacts of permeability on the currents within the casing translate to implications in the surrounding formation: (a) additional radial ``leak-off'' currents change the radial component of the current density within the formation, and (b) the amplification of the azimuthal component of $\partial \vec{b}/\partial t$ within the casing can alter the radial and vertical currents in the formation.
-We have shown both of these contributions in Figure \ref{fig:permeability-contributions}, (a-c) show the radial current density at the outer casing wall at three different times, and (d-f) show $\partial b_\theta / \partial t$ within the well at these same times.
-The contribution of these two terms is responsible for the anomalous currents within the formation that could be observed in Figure \ref{fig:tdem-cross-section-currents}.
+We have shown both of these contributions in Figure \ref{fig:permeability-contributions}; (a-c) show the radial current density at the outer casing wall at three different times, and (d-f) show $\partial b_\theta / \partial t$ within the well at these same times.
+The contribution of these two terms is responsible for the anomalous currents within the formation that are observed in Figure \ref{fig:tdem-cross-section-currents}.